davidspencer6174/pp1solver/README.md

 Layers 0-5 encode the position: unmovable blocks, movable blocks, character, winspace, empty squares.
 Layer 5 has a 1 wherever the character can reach without using a push.
 Layers 6-10 represent locations at which the character can make a push as the next action in the directions up, right, down, and left respectively; the values are -n where n is the number of steps required to make the push.
 Layer 10 has a nonzero value if an exit can be reached at the location; its value is the maximum of layers 6-10 if it is covered by a movable and is -n if it is not covered by a movable and it takes n steps to reach the exit.
 Layer 11 is the sum over all previous Layer 5's, to give some notion of history (ideally, this will encourage exploration of new areas).

 The output targets are one-hot vectors of length 39\*39\*4, to account for 4 possible directions of pushes in each of 39\*39 locations.
-A winspace entry uncovered by a movable is encoded in the direction in which the step occurs in the training data.
-(There is a discrepancy with this in the append_square method of PushPosition.
-I think this is minor, but I plan on fixing it soon.)
+A winspace entry not covered by a movable is encoded in the direction in which the step occurs in the training data.

 The network at present is very simple: two convolutional layers and a dense layer, with dropout after each convolutional layer.
 The dataset is fairly small, so it's not clear whether performance can get much better.